Nomenclature

 1. Process flowers and seeds through a laboratory brush machine using a number 7 mantle and rotation speed of 3 with the gate closed.
 This breaks up the flower heads, disconnects seeds from their pappi, and allows seeds to fall into the catch pan.

-3. Process screened seed through an indent cleaner if needed to remove weed seeds.
+3. Process screened seed through an indent cleaner, if needed, to remove weed seeds.

-Cleaning procedures above can yield seed with 60 to 90% purity and viability (Tilley et al. 2014).
+The cleaning procedures above can yield seed with 60 to 90% purity and viability (Tilley et al. 2014).

 For field-grown seed collected using a vacuum (particularly the “jet harvester”; Tilley and Bair 2011), the IPMC developed the following cleaning guidelines (Tilley 2011):